enze-chen/cme104-python/intro.md

 ### What if I didn't take previous CME courses with Python?

 That's OK!
-We prepared a {doc}`tutorials/1_fund-python_blank` notebook that scaffolds some introductory Python exercises, and you can also find the entire [CME 100 Python workbook](https://enze-chen.github.io/cme100-python/intro.html) online.
+We prepared a {doc}`tutorials/1_fund-python_blank` notebook that scaffolds some introductory Python exercises, and you can also find the entire [CME 100 Python workbook](https://enze-chen.github.io/cme100-python/intro.html) and [CME 102 Python examples](https://enze-chen.github.io/cme102-python/intro.html) online.
 However, it's likely that by the time you're taking this course, you will have already seen many examples in your other work that can transfer to these Python-based calculations.